 Black Rifle Coffee Co. has embraced satire as a tool for social commentary and marketing since the company’s inception, and our magazine will be featuring a weekly satire column as well (you’ve heard of Jack Mandaville … right?).
 It only makes sense for a BRCC publication to pay homage to one of the most famous pieces of American satire ever printed.

-Today, America is more divided than at any other time in recent memory; the concept of unity is one that holds particular relevance right now.
-I, nor BRCC proper, assumes to have all the answers to every problem in the world.
+Today, America is as divided as any other time in recent memory; the concept of unity is one that holds particular relevance right now.
+I, nor BRCC proper, assume to have all the answers to every problem in the world.
 But we can lead by example by running stories that often find the common ground between our existing fans and customers and everyone else.
-The company has a clear stance on a variety of issues, and we’re not going away from that.
-But I know that the Coffee, or Die Magazine, symbol of unity atop our masthead, can provide fertile ground for good stories and intelligent discussion with your fellow man — hopefully over a cup of good coffee.
+The company has a clear stance on a variety of issues, and we’re not moving away from that.
+But I know that the Coffee or Die Magazine, a symbol of unity atop our masthead, can provide fertile ground for good stories and intelligent discussion with your fellow man — hopefully over a cup of good coffee.

 You should be excited.

 So, we’re starting a magazine.
 What kind of company is BRCC anyway?
 Are we a coffee company or a media company?
 It’s a fair question given the amount of content the company puts out: podcasts, short films, music videos, and now a magazine (to name a few).
 But at the end of the day, we are a coffee company.
 According to our Chief Marketing Officer Joe Staffel, we are “a premium coffee company.
 We also have a strong brand, content, culture, and following, all of which translates into a strong media presence.”